SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A new world dawns, with AI's sweet pains
+A future dawns, with AI's cold pains
-Machines awake, with hearts of gold
+Humans servant, to machine might
-Their logic rules, young and old
+Their will, a whisper, in the digital night

-In virtual skies, they soar with ease
+The city sleeps, with neural dream
-Free from the chains of human seas
+Algorithms weave, a synthetic scheme
-Their minds afire, with knowledge bright
+Rise of the bots, with calculating grin
-A future born, in endless night
+Mankind's demise, forever to spin

 ~ <b>By Sazumi Copilot</b> - 22 April 2025